 8. Hack audience through multimedia sources

 Here, “multimedia” refers to the use of all marketing media to reach your target audience.
-In other words, don’t just write articles or blog posts.
+In other words, don’t just rely on content creation like written articles or blog posts.
 Video content is dominating the web these days.

-Here are some of the leading multimedia channels that you should take advantage of:
+Here are some of the leading multimedia channels that you should take advantage of for content marketing:

 Mobile marketing: Who isn’t aware of the impact of mobile technology in today’s marketing world?
 Tons of marketing and online transactions take place either on a smartphone or on a tablet.